esatbayhan/apple-notes-latex-equation/README.md

 - `pip install -r requirements.txt`
 - Create new shortcut in the Shortcuts App
 - Use `execute shell-script`
+- Select only `Text` as input and `Get clipboard` if there is no input
 - Copy full path of binary `.venv/bin/python` and paste it to `execute shell-script`
 - Copy full path of file `main.py` and paste it after the path of python
 - Choose method